Water Management and Supply

 Council is responsible for providing a safe, reliable and cost effective drinking water supply which is customer focused, enhances the local area environment, and caters for the sustainable growth in the Dubbo Regional Council area.

-Council owns and operates its own water supply system and sources its potable water supply from the Macquarie River (typically 70%) and a total of 7 bores within the South Dubbo borefield (typically 30%).
-The water from both sources is treated at the John Gilbert Water Treatment Plant in Macquarie Street (south) before being pumped to service reservoirs throughout the urban area of Dubbo and villages.
+Council owns and operates its own water supply system and sources its potable water supply from the Macquarie River (100% for Wellington area) and for the Dubbo area the Macquarie River (typically 70%) and a total of 7 bores within the South Dubbo borefield (typically 30%).
+The water from is treated at the Wellington Water Treatment Plant and John Gilbert Water Treatment Plant (respectively) before being pumped to service reservoirs throughout the Wellington area and Dubbo area including the villages of Ballimore, Brocklehurst, Eumungerie, Mogriguy and Wongarbon.

 MANAGEMENT OF WATER RESOURCES